 - Section 1.
 The Board shall follow the rules and guidelines of the Open Meetings Act, MI Public Act No. 267 of 1976, - Section 2.
 The regular meeting of the Hopkins District Library Board shall be held on the dates and at the times set by the Board at its annual meeting.
 Within ten (10) days following the annual meeting a notice shall be posted in a public place setting forth the dates, times, and places of all regular meetings scheduled for the ensuing year.
-Any changes to this schedule, as required, shall be posted in the monthly announcement of the regular meeting. - Section 3.
-The annual meeting of the Library Board shall be the first regular meeting of the fiscal year, and shall be for the purpose of the election of officers and consideration of other organizational matters as may be required. - Section 4.
+Any changes to this schedule, as required, shall be posted in the monthly announcement of the regular meeting.

+Section 3.
+The annual meeting of the Library Board shall be the first regular meeting of the fiscal year, and shall be for the purpose of the election of officers and consideration of other organizational matters as may be required.

+Section 4.
 Special meetings may be called by the President or upon written request of two Trustees, provided eighteen (18) hours of notice is given of the time and purpose for which such meeting is called.
 The announcement of a special meeting at any meeting at which a quorum is present shall be sufficient notice of such meeting.
-A public notice stating the date, time, and place of the meeting shall be posted at least 18 hours before the meeting.
-Trustees not present at the time of announcement of such special meeting shall be notified by the Secretary. - Section 5.
+Trustees not present at the time of announcement of such special meeting shall be notified by the Secretary.
+Section 5.
 Notices of regular meetings with agenda shall be posted in a public place and shall be distributed to all members at least three days before the meeting.